For All of Us

 SAGIT has been a champion of innovation for 30 years, with an extraordinary record of achievement for SA grain growers.

-On average, SAGIT invests $1.4 million a year in supporting research crucial to advancing the grain industry.
-Research and development is supported in a range of areas of grain growing, farming systems, soil management, harvesting, storage, processing and marketing and for dissemination of technical information to growers.
+On average, SAGIT invests $1.4 million a year in supporting research crucial to advancing South Australia’s $4.6 billion grain industry.
+These projects deliver real improvements in countless areas of grain growing, farming systems, soil management, harvesting, storage, processing and marketing, and providing technical information to growers.

 Developing a successful stored grain ecosystem model requires input and interaction by engineers and scientists specialising in the subject.